|Revised||December 5, 2018|

 - A student enrolled in curriculum programs will be required to meet the College’s academic standards for grade point average (see Student Policies: Academic Probation).
 A student is considered to be making unsatisfactory academic progress, and will be placed on academic probation, when his/her cumulative grade point average falls below 2.0.
-A student on academic probation for one semester will be required to consult with a counselor before registering for another semester.
+For two consecutive semesters a student on academic probation for one semester will be required to consult with a counselor before registering for another semester.
 Failure to meet these academic standards will result in suspension of veteran’s educational benefits.
-Students receiving veteran’s benefits who are placed on suspension may appeal this decision in writing to the VA Certifying Official.
-Appropriate documentation will be required.
-A student may appeal the decision of the Financial Aid Office by requesting, in writing, that their appeal be reviewed by the Financial Aid and Scholarship Committee.
-Additionally, the VA may require its own appeal process separate from the College’s.
+If the student remains enrolled in the school the student may not be certified until after he/she has met the minimum academic standard for a full term.

 - The VA Certifying Official will notify the DVA immediately when a veteran fails to meet the College’s academic standards for grade point average.
 The veteran will be allowed to receive benefits for one more semester in order to bring up their GPA.
 The VA Certifying Official will report a termination due to unsatisfactory progress if a student remains on academic probation beyond two semesters.

 - Any subject undertaken by a veteran and carried after the formal drop-add period at the beginning of the term must count in computing the student status.